 The use of OPCS-4 classification is mandatory for Admitted Patient Care Commissioning Data Sets (CDS) and wherever there is a national requirement to support secondary uses.
 The classification enables the provision of data on surgical procedures and interventions which forms part of national database collections for statistical and epidemiological analysis.

 OPCS-4 classification is a vital component of national datasets such as Hospital Episode Statistics (HES) in England, Patient Episode Data for Wales (PEDW), Scottish Morbidity Records (SMR).

-The NHS Classifications Service (NCS) supports, maintains, and develops the OPCS Classification of Interventions and Procedures (OPCS-4) which is governed by Crown Copyright.
+The Clinical Classifications Service (CCS) supports, maintains, and develops the OPCS Classification of Interventions and Procedures (OPCS-4) which is governed by Crown Copyright.

 The OPCS-4 versions and the financial year mandated for use is listed below.
 The implementation date for each version will always be 1 April.
 The background to the classification and its history in the NHS goes back many years.

 - 2014 OPCS-4.7 – until further notice